 Florida has a unique geography that can be seen and explored today.
 Learn the history of the land and how it was formed.

-Florida has a unique shape that makes it easy to locate on a map.
+Our state has a unique shape, which makes it easy to locate on a map.
 The northwestern part of the state is called the Panhandle, because it is shaped like the handle of a frying pan.
 Two important cities in the Panhandle are Pensacola and Tallahassee, the state’s capital.
 At the tip of south Florida rests a string of islands called the Florida Keys.
 The most famous of these islands are Key Largo, Marathon, and Key West.

 Between 300 million and 400 million years ago, north Florida was separated from swampy south Florida by a body of water called the Florida Trench.
 Then 200 million years ago, lava from active volcanoes filled in the trench, leaving only a shallow sea.
 The sand and shells of dead marine animals fossilized to form a limestone plateau, or area of flat land.
 This plateau finally rose up to form a marshy plain at sea level.